Clearbox-AI/StructuredDataProfiling/README.md

 ## StructuredDataProfiling

-The StructuredDataProfiling is a Python library developed to assess structured datasets and to facilitate the creation of **data tests** through automated data profiling.
+The StructuredDataProfiling is a Python library developed to automatically profile structured datasets and to facilitate the creation of **data tests**.

 The library creates data tests in the form of **Expectations** using the [great_expectations](https://www.greatexpectations.io) framework.
 Expectations are 'declarative statements that a computer can evaluate and semantically meaningful to humans'.